 “STOP!” is a methodology that interrupts and encourages consideration of regular activities and habits toward assessing their ongoing value.
 It can be an individual, a department or a company program of behavior which drives a discipline to evaluate and stop activity that is no longer beneficial, thereby creating the space and time needed to establish new focus, new habits and growth.
 Done well, STOP! will begin the process of making continuous improvement and change a habit.

 4 Common Problems the STOP!
 Program will Address:

-- A lack of focus on the most beneficial work and action.
-By reducing or eliminating activities that “we’ve always done” that are no longer needed, time becomes available and critical activities become clear.
+A stop program forces any individual / team / company to reduce and/or eliminate activities that “we’ve always done” that are no longer needed.
+Time becomes available and critical activities become clear.

 Suggested First Step

 Our 30+ years of research that includes 10,000 DISC profiles locally, nationally, and internationally suggests that organizations are comprised of high proportions of employees (often more than 50%) who are slow to change (and resistant when change is deemed as unnecessary).
 The first step to address this issue is to conduct as many discussions as are necessary to underscore why the status quo is not safe for the company or its employees, emphasizing that everyone’s security is at risk without change and until continuous improvement becomes a daily habit.